 What classifies as plagiarism:

-- Copying of texts, images or data from other source (even author’s own publications) without giving credit to the original source.
+- Copying of texts, images, or data from another source (even the author’s own publications) without giving credit to the original source.

 In case plagiarism is detected during the peer review process, the manuscript may be rejected.

-In case plagiarism is detected after publication, manuscript might be published with a correction or retracted
+In case plagiarism is detected after publication, the manuscript might be published with a correction or retracted

 What is not accepted when adjusting and manipulating images: